Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER-V2.md

 #### Promote Collaboration

 Most of the startups die.
-That is a known fact and with this collapse, they throw away the code written most of the time.
+That is a known fact and with this collapse, they throw away the written code most of the time.
 Even when their code is open source, when the maintainer leaves the project, it is trashed.
 That is not the most efficient way to move the industry forward, it is just the way it has been working until now.

 The current startup model is comparable to evolution: there is a constant competition between individuals and the one who survives has the right to evolve and transmit their winning DNA to their children and so on.
 That model was OK on species until modern times, but it is not necessarily the most efficient considering the human time scale.
-Science collaboration model achieved in a few centuries many improvements in knowledge and technology what would have taken isolated individuals much longer, like the usual times in evolution, measured by thousands and millions of years.
-Not collaborating is like to sit and wait that evolution from itself finds a cure to each of the multiple diseases affecting human beings instead of trying to find it with all our scientific power working together.
+The collaboration model of science achieved in a few centuries many improvements in knowledge and technology that would have taken isolated individuals much longer, like the usual times in evolution, measured by thousands and millions of years.
+Not collaborating is like to sit and wait for evolution to finds a cure to each of the multiple diseases itself, affecting human beings instead of trying to find it with all our scientific power working together.

-We believe in science collaboration model (a massive world wide collaboration effort) with an integrated business model that support whoever decides to participate on the common venture.
+We believe in the collaboration model of science (a massive world wide collaboration effort) with an integrated business model that supports whoever decides to participate on the common venture.

 Fermat's design must include: